 Step 3: Arrange the onions, garlic, fennel, bay leaf, and five sprigs of thyme around and in between the chicken legs.
 Season the veggies with salt and pepper.
-Pour in the olive oil, and drizzle everything on top with a bit more olive oil.
+Pour in the olive oil, lemon juice, and drizzle everything on top with a bit more olive oil.

 Step 4: Cook in the oven for 60-65 minutes until the chicken has a light golden color – the chicken will not get super browned (that’s okay!).